-Skyscanner's Greener Choice options are now powered by Travalyst.
+Skyscanner's flight emissions information is now powered by Travalyst.

 Why are we switching to the new data?

 We're part of Travalyst, a global alliance of leading travel and tourism service providers looking to help travellers be able to make more sustainable travel choices.
 Among other things, Travalyst aims to standardise aviation emissions calculations across the industry.
 By doing this, we can focus our collective efforts on two things:

 - Increasing the accuracy of the emissions model and aligning it to other sustainability standards over time

 - Ensuring that all our travellers understand the data and are empowered to use it when making their travel plans

 We know both of these things are needed.
 In a recent Skyscanner survey, almost a quarter of travelers told us they want to travel more sustainably but don't know how, whilst one in five said they find it hard to find or understand information about sustainable air travel options.
 This new methodology will be used by Skyscanner and Google and will soon be integrated across Travalyst partners.
 This means ratings will be consistent across travel platforms, helping travelers build a clear and consistent picture of the options available to them.

 Skyscanner's flight emissions data is powered by the Travel Impact Model (TIM).

 The Travel Impact Model (TIM) is a method for calculating aviation emissions.
 The data is sourced and distributed by one or more Coalition Partners of Travalyst, a non-profit organization working with its Coalition Partners to bring about the systemic changes required to enable more sustainable travel, starting with creating open-source frameworks for the industry.
 TIM is the first for aviation, and with it we hope to help make carbon emissions reporting more standardized and transparent.